ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

   There is a problem with supporting multiple platforms, which could require you to write your own declarations lib.
 Even a simple function like setTimeout() is different in browser and Node.
   For example, we've got IO.js – an awesome Node ES6-ready fork which uses more fresh V8, has the new APIs, and which is not yet presented in Facebook’s default library.

 - Linters and style checkers is not working properly right now with types.
 So it may be harder to maintain code style across your team.
 And strict code style is a privacy issue, [remember](https://freedom-to-tinker.com/blog/aylin/anonymous-programmers-can-be-identified-by-analyzing-coding-style/)?
-Honestly, I don’t think it is a big problem to adopt things such as a jscs, to use typescript as an example.
+Honestly, I don’t think it is a big problem to adapt things such as a jscs, to use typescript as an example.

 - Flow doesn't support a few ES6 features (for example, it doesn't currently support generators), as well as some interesting type declarations syntax.
 See [Coming soon](http://flowtype.org/docs/coming-soon.html) page;